AdebolaShelby/sql/README.md

     ![Inner join](images/image.png)

 ## Outer Join Multiple Tables
-* Create a report of all orders placed by each client along with the order status
+* Create a report of all orders placed by each client along with the order status.

     ## Query
     ![Outer join mutiple tables](images/image-29.png)